springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 ## Persisting persistent Cats

-The meowtivation for these tests is to verify Cat's state remains when persisted as database entries.
+The meowtivation for these next tests is to verify Cat's state remains when persisted as database entries.
 Cats and other entities must have an `@Entity` annotation at the class level to signal that they are eligible for persistence.

 Click below to view the usage of `@Entity` in context: